khumphrey/foundations-take2/README.md

-# Welcome to the Foundations Assessment Retake
+# Welcome to the Foundations Checkpoint Retake
-Read the instructions below for more details on each problem and also how to start and submit your assessment.
+Read the instructions below for more details on each problem and also how to start and submit your checkpoint.
 Good luck!

 ## Starting/Submission Instructions